 Guidance for Face Coverings

-Effective August 17, 2021 the Benton County Board of Commissioners issued Order #D2021-063.
-This order requires all individuals ages 5 and above, regardless of vaccination status, to wear face coverings when in indoor public settings and in outdoor public settings where a physical distance of six feet cannot be maintained.
+Effective November 30, 2021 the Benton County Board of Commissioners issued Order No. D2021-079.
+This order lifts the outdoor face covering requirement but still requires all individuals ages 5 and above, regardless of vaccination status, to wear face coverings when in indoor public settings as described in Order No. D2021-063.

 - Order #D2021-063: In the Matter of Requiring Personal Use of Masks or Cloth Face Coverings in Indoor and Outdoor Public Settings

 Benton County urges everyone to take steps necessary to protect themselves and our entire community.
 Wearing a mask in public, frequently washing hands, and getting a COVID-19 vaccine are important measures to prevent the spread of illness.
 COVID-19 vaccines are safe and provide the best protection against COVID-19, most importantly against severe outcomes including hospitalization and death.

 State of Oregon

 Effective August 27, 2021, Governor Brown and the Oregon Health Authority issued OAR 333-019-1025 requiring masks or personal face coverings to be worn by all individuals over the age of 5 in indoor public settings.

 Locations under Federal oversight, will continue to require masking and distancing as directed by the Centers for Disease Control and Prevention.
 These areas include: